stelmacm/CSE-701/README.md

 In the scenario where rho + lambda > 0, then the estimator remains unchanged.
 The coordinate descent update rule is defined as follows.
 For every j = 0, 1, ... n , we compute rho where
 ![Rho equation](https://github.com/stelmacm/CSE-701/blob/main/rho%20equation.png?raw=true)

 After this we set theta_j = S(rho_j , lambda).
 This allows us perform step wise coordinate descent for every column or arguement of X. What is interesting about this is that theta is a vector, so the multiplication operator had to be adjusted and created to allow for matrix and vector compatible multiplication.
-The final result is a list of theta's that are the $\beta$ estimators of the matrix X.
+The final result is a list of theta's that are the beta estimators of the matrix X.

 ### Leave One Out Cross Validation